 3) Removal of invasive trees, shrubs and vines, and ultimately, to modify failing existing hardscape shoreline to natural shoreline in the Fayton Ave/ Sir Oliver Road upland forest area to stabilize wooded shoreline and forest area, renew growth of native species, expand species diversity, and enhance wildlife habitat.

-Summary: Ongoing project began in early 2016, and is on an estimated 3 to 5 year timeline
+Project began in early 2016, and is on a 3 to 5 year timeline.
+Total planned budget for wetlands restoration is $4,800.

-- With Norfolk City support, the project has planted an additional 30 native shrubs and 9 native trees in the wetland and meadow areas of the Wetlands Walk.
+- With Norfolk City support, in 2018 an additional 30 native shrubs and 9 native trees were planted in the wetland and meadow areas of the Wetlands Walk.

 - Educational signage is planned to explain the environmental benefits of the native species planted.

-- Financial support from LWP, Cromwell Farm/ Ellsworth Civic League and residents, and Chesapeake Bay Restoration Fund.
-Total planned budget for wetlands restoration portion of this project is $4,800.
+- Financial support from LWP, Cromwell Farm/ Ellsworth Civic League and residents, and Chesapeake Bay Restoration Fund ($4,820).

 - Shrubs and trees donated by the City of Norfolk.